 7. Meets Accessibility Requirements

 A content editor also checks that each article contains all the relevant information for people with visual or other impairments.
-Typically, they'll add alt tags to images and videos and write captions, as per the latest W3 accessibly guidelines.
-They will also flag or fix content on page that's hard to read or understand.
+Typically, they’ll add alt tags to images and videos and write captions, as per the latest W3 accessibility guidelines.
+They will also flag or fix content on-page that’s hard to read or understand.

 8. Adds Relevant Internal and External Links

 A good webpage connects to other resources on the same topic, either on the same website or elsewhere.
 Similarly, a webpage may lead visitors further down the funnel towards buying a product or service.

 A professional content editor will add these types of links, check they work and ensure they’re relevant.

 9. Optimizes a Web Page For the Primary Keyword